VISUAL & INVENTIVE PRACTICE

-This 10 week course is designed for students interested in carrying out artistic, creative or inventive research projects.
+This team taught 10 week course is designed for students interested in carrying out artistic, creative or inventive research projects.
 It incorporates practical workshops that focus on an inventive form of practice (e.g. photography, video, sound).
 In and between these workshops students are encouraged to experiment with an expanding set of sociological media and materials.
 In line with the inventive approach of the larger MA in Visual Sociology, the course challenges students to think about the appropriateness of different kinds of visual and sensory materials when addressing sociological questions, conducting research projects, and presenting outcomes.

 This 10 week popular option module explores major theoretical developments in the fields of privacy, surveillance and security in themed weeks – such as bodies, spaces, privacy-enhanced design, digital cultures and regulation.
 Drawing on Foucault, Deleuze and Guattari, feminist technoscientists and science and technology studies we trace the trajectory of these issues from historical examples to contemporary society and engage creatively and imaginatively with this field through lectures, contemporary media analysis, visiting speakers and case studies.